exoticlibraries/libcester/README.md

 )
 ```

-The test results can be outputed as JUnit XML format by adding the option `--cester-junitxml` to your test or using the macro `CESTER_JUNITXML()` in the test source.
+The test results can be outputed as JUnit XML format by specifying the cli option `--cester-junitxml` or using the macro `CESTER_JUNITXML()` in the test source.
 ___

 ## Table of content